-- Supports MS Windows 2003 Enterprise edition (32 bit) and Standard edition (32 bit) - Supports Transparent failover mode and Multiple-Bus failover mode.
+- Supports MS Windows 2003 Enterprise edition (32 bit) and Standard edition (32 bit) with Multiple-Bus failover only. - Supports Transparent failover mode and Multiple-Bus failover mode.
 Secure Path multi-path driver is required for Multiple-Bus failover. - All servers and storage systems configured for DRM must be in a zone or group of zones that excludes all non DRM supported operating systems.
 Multiple DRM zones are supported to reduce the size and/or complexity of a particular DRM solution instance.
-Multiple zones may be required due to multiple operating systems as defined in Table 28. - Supports booting over the SAN Fabric.
+Multiple zones may be required due to multiple operating systems as defined in Table 27. - Supports booting over the SAN Fabric.
 Refer to the section "Booting from the SAN." - Extended Configurations with Microsoft Windows NT 4.0